morganthomas/portfolio/README.md

 ## Zero knowledge cryptography

+### LeanVM / LeanDSL

+I am a contributor to [leanMultisig](https://github.com/leanEthereum/leanMultisig), a post-quantum signature aggregation scheme being developed for use in Ethereum.
+[My contributions](https://github.com/leanEthereum/leanMultisig/issues?q=is%3Apr+author%3Amorganthomas) relate to the compiler for the DSL used to express programs which run in the application-specific zkVM known as leanVM.

 ### Valida

-I am technical lead and at times an individual contributor on [the Valida VM by Lita](https://github.com/lita-xyz/valida-vm) since mid-2023, as well as [the Valida tooolchain by Lita](https://github.com/lita-xyz/valida-releases), which consists of the Valida VM (open-source) and the Valida compiler toolchain (closed-source).
+I was the technical lead and an individual contributor on [the Valida VM by Lita](https://github.com/lita-xyz/valida-vm) from mid-2023 through 2025, as well as [the Valida toolchain by Lita](https://github.com/lita-xyz/valida-releases), which consists of the Valida VM (open-source) and the Valida compiler toolchain (closed-source).
 These projects are written mainly in Rust and C++.

 ### Open Specification Language (OSL) compiler